gypsydave5/gypsydave5.github.io/_drafts/functional_refactoring.md

 ((lambda (n) (+ n n)) 2) ; => 4
 ```

-If we wrap it in another lamba...
+If we wrap it in another lambda...

 ```lisp
 (lambda () (lambda (n) (+ n n)))